Niza-Khunga/code-unza-csc4792-project_team_26-repository/README.md

 making it easier for legal professional, researcher and government agencies to access releveant legislation. if the model can correctly categorize atleast 8 out of 10 new legal documents during user. testing it will be considered successful. furthermore, success includes proper documentation, version control via github, an smooth intergration of the model into a usable interface or workflow.
+[BU] tag